 - A. Scope of Investigation An investigation should be confined to the issues and facts relevant to the allegations in the complaint, unless evidence shows the need to extend the issues. - B. Developing an Investigative Plan It is recommended that the investigator prepares an Investigative Plan (IP) to define the issues and lay out the blueprint to complete the investigation.
 The IP should follow the outline below: - 1.
 Complainant(s) Name and Address (Attorney name and address if applicable) - 2.
 Respondent(s) Name and Address (Attorney for the Respondent(s) name and address) - 3.
 Applicable Law(s) - 4.
 Basis/(es) - 5.
-Allegation(s)/issue(s) - 6.
+Allegation(s)/Issue(s) - 6.
 Background - 7.
 Name of Persons to be interviewed - a.
 Questions for the complainant(s) - b.
 Questions for the respondent(s) - c.
 Questions for witness(es) - 8.
 Evidence to be obtained during the investigation - a.
-Issue Complainant allege that there are only six African American contractors participating in the highway construction industry in the State and their contract awards are very small. - Documents needed: documents which show all DBE firms which currently have contracts and must include the following 1) name and race of DBE firm; 2) Date of initial certification into the DBE program; 3) type of business; 4) contracts awarded anytime during the period to the present; 5) dollar value of contract. - C. Request for Information The investigator should gather data and information pertinent to the issues raised in the complaint. - D. Interviews Interviews should be conducted with the complainant, respondent, and appropriate witnesses during the investigative process.
+Issue e.g., Complainant alleges his predominantly African American community was excluded from a meeting concerning a future project which could affect the community. - i.
+Documents needed: e.g., mailing list which shows all physical addresses, P.O.
+Box numbers, property owner names, and dates when the meeting notification was mailed; other methods used by the RPO to advertise the meeting. - C. Request for Information The investigator should gather data and information pertinent to the issues raised in the complaint. - D. Interviews Interviews should be conducted with the complainant, respondent, and appropriate witnesses during the investigative process.
 Interviews are conducted to gain a better understanding of the situation outlined in the complaint of discrimination.
 The main objective during the interview is to obtain information that will either support or refute the allegations. - E. Developing an Investigative Report The investigator should prepare an investigative report setting forth all relevant facts obtained during the investigation.
 The report should include a finding for each issue.
 A sample investigative report is provided below.